In the future we can mix solar heat + CO2 + H2O to make a carbon neutral kerosene (aircraft jet fuel) that will make flying climate friendly.

 According to the SOLAR-JET Project Coordinator at Bauhaus Luftfahrt, Dr. Andreas Sizmann, a solar reactor with a 1 square kilometer heliostat field could generate 20,000 litres of kerosene a day.
 This output from one solar fuels refinery could fly a large 300-body commercial airliner for about seven hours.

-Furler has just founded the ETH spin-off Sunredox to commercialize the technology.
+Furler has just founded the ETH spin-off Synhelion to commercialize the technology.

 Thermochemical solar fuel manufacturing would have an industry life of centuries, rather than decades.
 The feedstock of sunlight, carbon dioxide and water is essentially unlimited.